lwyer-star/Process-Journal-Task-2/weeks/week8.md

 ### Testing

 #### Plan
-Devices: list phones/browsers i use
+Devices: list phones/browsers you used
 Scenarios: hot midday, cool evening, windy day
 Routes/locations: where you walked/ran
 Method: short sessions; note when states switch; use Refresh; record any confusion